pallas0/MACSpoofer/README.md

 # MAC Spoofer

 This is a simple MAC spoofer program written in Python.
-It allows you to change the MAC address of a network interface on your computer.
+It allows you to change the MAC (media access card) address of a network interface on your computer.
+I built this to get around pay walls that track visits through server-side tracking, where deleting cookies wouldn't be enough.
+It should provide increased internet anonymity without the hassle and cost of a VPN.

 ## Requirements